spheronFdn/documentations/docs/domain-and-https/centralized-domain/overview-custom-domain.md

 A domain name is the URL or web address where visitors find your site.

-Custom domains allow you to make your sites accessible at your own, non-ArGo domain names (for example, `www.yourcustomdomain.com`).
-ArGo supports all top-level domains in custom domains.
+Custom domains allow you to make your sites accessible at your own, non-Spheron domain names (for example, `www.yourcustomdomain.com`).
+Spheron supports all top-level domains in custom domains.

 ## Multiple Domains

-All the domains which selected the latest option when setting it up on the ArGo platform will point to the latest deployed transaction in Arweave.
+All the domains which selected the latest option when setting it up on the Spheron platform will point to the latest deployed transaction in Arweave.
 Otherwise, users can point to a single deployment and the domain site won't change with any new deployment.

 ## Definitions

 - Domain name (or domain for short): full name used to access a site.
-For example, `yoursitename.argo.app` or `www.yourcustomdomain.com`
+For example, `yoursitename.spheron.app` or `www.yourcustomdomain.com`

 - Top-level domain: last part of the domain name.
 For example, the `.com` part in `www.yourcustomdomain.com`.